 Your HIPAA-compliant business associate

 HIPAA compliance goes beyond the above file transfer concerns to considering your entire ecosystem, trusting third parties (business associates) to strengthen your approach.
 Are you looking for hosting for your online healthcare presence?
-At Atlantic.Net, over the years, we’ve steadily built a reputation as an exceptional healthcare hosting company, known for demonstrating trustworthiness to our clients.
-See our HIPAA-compliant file hosting solutions.
+At Atlantic.Net, over the years, we’ve steadily built a reputation as an exceptional healthcare HIPAA hosting company, known for demonstrating trustworthiness to our clients.

 Start Your HIPAA Project with a Free Fully Audited HIPAA Platform Trial!